 This permit shall become effective on the first day of the calendar month following 60 days after signature.
+If no comments are received, this permit shall become effective upon signature.

 This permit expires at midnight, five years from the last day of the month preceding the effective date.